 Programmable Roman combination lock

 The credits related to the research of the programmable Roman combination lock go to Salvatore Falco.
-Thanks for the innovative research and for bringing this ancient technology back to life.
+Thanks for the innovative research, allowing to bring this ancient technology back to life.

 Sources